 These plants are popular among collectors.
 They prefer a very porous potting mix to increase drainage.
 Aloinopsis are winter growers and need plenty of light.
 Most are somewhat to extremely cold-hardy and bloom in the winter.

-Aloinopsis can be cultivated in the ground or a container.
+Aloinopsis can be cultivated in the ground or in a container.
 They will grow in the cooler parts of the year and flower in winter if it gets good light.
 Direct sunlight is essential to bloom well.
 Aloinopsis is probably dormant in summer, so it is usually recommended not to water much in summer.
 Do not be surprised if they do not grow at that time, but although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
 They should be fertilized only once during the growing season with a balanced fertilizer.